Dedenwrg/oracle-submission-analysis/README.md

 Engineering teams are encouraged to explore more flexible confidence scoring mechanisms that account for factors like variance, volume, latency, and data source trust levels.

-For more context on the Oracle Accountability and Fault Detection (OAFD) model, see: [Autonity OAFD documentation](https://docs.autonity.org/concepts/oafd/#confidence-score).

 ---